WARNING: DO NOT GET MARRIED...

 7. If you feel you are staying in the relationship through fear.
 See 1 John 4:18 in #6 above.
 This kind of relationship is to be avoided like the black plague.
 Let's call it: slavery.

 8. If you find yourself always doing what your partner wants you to do.
 This one might be about you.
 Never marry someone if you do not know who you are in Christ.
-This will not be good for your marital partner.
-It is not a cool thing to discover, one day, that you do not recognize the person you married.
+Losing your identity, and your unique voice, will not be good for your marital partner.
+It is not a cool thing to find yourself and discover, one day, that you do not recognize the person you married.

-9. If your partner thinks that toilets are self-cleaning.
+9. If your partner thinks toilets are self-cleaning.
 Sadly, I used to think this, while feeling upset upon finding an unclean toilet.
 My mommy used to always clean up after me.
 Then came a day, in my first year as a Jesus-follower, when I was living with my parents.
 We had finished dinner.
 God told me, "Wash the dishes."
 I spoke words never before uttered by me: "Mom, you take a break, I'm going to do the dishes."
 Mom looked at me like I was Gregor Samsa.
 Things got Kafkaesque for a while.
 My life as a servant began.
 Don't marry someone who doesn't clean up after themselves.
-No, let me put this more strongly: don't marry someone who does not clean up after you.
 This goes for both of you.

 10. If you detect serious emotional disturbances.
 This is a "please count the cost" item.
 You are not going to save this person from themselves.
 Yes, God can heal them.
 This healing can be either mediated (through counselors, physicians, other helpers) or unmediated (direct, from God).
 Yes, God loves people who have serious emotional problems.
 And yes, yes, yes, there's not one of us who has a "full deck," mentally.
 Your significant other should already be on the road to mental health before you meet them.
 This is a soft warning which says: marrying someone with mental illness is going to be a heavy cross to carry.
 If you struggle with mental illness, please get help now and let the healing begin.
 Then, if and when you do marry, the load of your recovery will not entirely be on the shoulders of your mate, who will be untrained in all of this.